efa/Wilderland/README.md

 To create the distribution packages:
 ```
 $ make rel     # to generate the release package
-$ WLpkg PKG # to package the built files
+$ WLpkg.sh PKG # to package the built files
                # PKG can be LIN32,LIN64,MGW32,MGW64,MXE32,MXE64,OSX64
-$ WLrel     # to generate the release packages for all target platforms
+$ WLrel.sh     # to generate the release packages for all target platforms
 ```